nickaisbitt/smooth-BDR/replit.md

 - **Webhook notifications** to Slack, Teams, and custom endpoints for instant team alerts
 - **Lead source & campaign analytics** with ROI tracking and source quality scoring
 - **Prospect intent scoring** with buyer journey mapping and close date prediction
+- **Research diagnostics** with failure analysis and auto-generated recovery recommendations

 ## System Architecture
 The application features a modern full-stack architecture with a React 18 (TypeScript, Vite) frontend and a Node.js (Express) backend.
 Data is persisted using SQLite.
 The UI is built with Tailwind CSS for rapid styling and Recharts for data visualization.
 Key architectural decisions include: